Royal Navy Police: Organisation

+The former Royal Navy Police Special Investigation Branch, with offices at HMNB Portsmouth and HMNB Devonport, was disbanded in December 2022, and replaced by the new tri-service Defence Serious Crime Unit.

 Recruiting and training

 Historically, the Royal Navy Police recruited internally, however from 2018 it has been possible to apply directly as a civilian.
 In addition to the standard recruitment process, Candidates undertake a suitability assessment during the Royal Navy Acquaint Centre stage of application.
 On completion of training, candidates are rated as leading hand, or corporal.

 Further professional training is delivered at MOD Southwick Park, or through territorial police forces, and is required for later advancement to petty officer or sergeant, master at arms (MAA) or colour sergeant or warrant officer class 1.

 Commissioned officers in the specialisation are drawn from within, with candidates considered suitable for commissioning via the senior upper yardman scheme as officers of the warfare branch of the Royal Navy or as officers of the Royal Marines.

 Dress

-The trade badge for regulators is a crown (worn in a wreath by masters-at-arms).
+The trade badge for Royal Navy Police is a crown (worn in a wreath by Masters-At-Arms).

-When undertaking General Police Duties (GPD), regulators will wear either MTP combat uniform or No. 3 dress with senior rates (petty officer and above) wearing the 3A long-sleeved shirt and tie, and ratings wearing short sleeve white shirt with an open neck and black trousers.
+When undertaking General Police Duties (GPD), RNP will wear Rig 22 with combat boots.
 They will also wear a black stab vest, or high-visibility equipment vest or both, or hi-visibility jacket marked with "RN POLICE" or "ROYAL NAVY POLICE" and a dark-blue beret.

-With the introduction of the PCS in 2016, this uniform was adopted as the standard patrol attire.
+With the introduction of the Rig 22, this uniform was adopted as the standard patrol attire.